nouney/k8slog/README.md

 $ k8slog -f [resources...]
 ```

-You can retrieve logs as they come through by using the `-f` or `--follow` flags.
+You can view logs as they come through by using the `-f` or `--follow` flags.
 In this case, k8slog never returns and waits for new logs to print.
 Use Ctrl-C to quit it.

 k8slog will watch the resources and get logs from pods controlled by them (except for pod resources).
 So by example if you retrieve logs of a deployment that you scale it up just after, k8slog will also handle the new pods.